marcozennaro/tropo_paper/paper.md

 ## Sigfox link between Portugal and Grand Canary Island

+![Map of the node in Albufeira PT, the gateway in Grand Canary ES and the launching site of the closest radiosonde in Casablanca, Morocco. \label{fig:Sigfox-map}](map-sigfox-v6.png)

+![Refractivity gradient DeltaN/Deltah.
+The -157 N units per km threshold is crossed very close to the surface in this link between Portugal and Spain, as revealed by the tropospheric data gathered by the radiosonde in Morocco. \label{fig:Gradient-Sigfox}](Gradient-Sigfox-01.png)

 On social media some extremely long Sigfox links have been documented [@tweet].
 As this is an LPWAN technology using a much narrower band than that of LoRaWAN, it is understandable that longer links can be